Thevesh-Chandran/Thevesh-Chandran/README.md

 </tr>
 </table>

-## Built with a team

-Projects I built with hackathon teammates.
+## Hackathons & Team Projects

+Projects, competitions and hands-on challenges completed with teammates.
 UniGuide and the Service Desk Command Center are hosted in a teammate's repositories, where I'm a collaborator.

 | Project | What we built | Team achievement |
 |---|---|---|
 | [**UniGuide**](https://github.com/ZenBen5173/uniguide) | An AI workflow assistant that helps students navigate university procedures with source-backed guidance. | **2nd Runner-Up**, UMHackathon 2026 |
 | [**Service Desk Command Center**](https://github.com/ZenBen5173/service-desk-command-center) | A command centre for recurring support issues, risk visibility and human review, with agents running on Supervity Auto. | **3rd Place, Customer Support Track**, AutoPilot Asia 2026 |
 | [**Swytch**](https://github.com/Thevesh-Chandran/Breaking-Bad-payhack) | A Flutter prototype exploring payment modes, transfers and rewards through demonstration interfaces. | **Semifinalist**, Pay Hack |

+### Google Data Center Student Hackathon Workshop 2026

+Won **1st Place** as part of a five-person team in a hands-on data center challenge at Google KL.

+We assembled a functional server, terminated an Ethernet cable with an RJ45 connector, verified the server and network connection, and completed CTF-style challenges using Linux.

+`Linux` · `Server Hardware` · `Networking` · `RJ45` · `Troubleshooting`

 I also won **1st Place at AI VideoHackathon KL 2026** with **Team Git Outta Here**, creating an AI short film centred on Malaysia's National Monument.
 That experience taught me how much a good story matters—even when the tools don't quite cooperate.